JackDca/Mailpilewiki/FAQ---Basic-Questions.md

 Not yet, but this is a good idea!
 We will think about it.

-### How to get updates from your project?
+### How do I get updates about your project?

 We have an IRC channel on Freenode, #mailpile.
-There it is easiest to get hold un us and ask questions.
+This is the easiest to get hold of us and ask questions.
 Otherwise you can follow us on Twitter.
-Maybe in the future we'll consider having a emaiiasdsdst
+Maybe in the future we'll consider having an email address.

-### One thought I had though was regarding accessibility, what happens when my computer is offline?
+### Regarding accessibility, what happens when my computer is offline?

 When the computer (laptop, desktop, webserver) you run your Mailpile from is offline, your Mailpile instance is no longer usable.